Joseph1337/GBA_Game/README.md

 # Gran Turismo: Reloaded
-Inspired by the mobile game Jetpack Joyride, Gran Touismo: Reloaded is a shooter racing game where the play takes control of a vehicle in an endless runner.
+Inspired by the mobile game Jetpack Joyride, **Gran Touismo: Reloaded** is a shooter racing game where the player takes control of a vehicle in an endless runner.

 ![](demo.gif)